 Indeed, as a wide-eyed Fjellhøy tells her story of falling in love, it's cut with a scene from Gentlemen Prefer Blondes in which Marilyn Monroe coos: "Don't you know that a man being rich is like a girl being pretty?
 You might not marry a girl just because she's pretty but my goodness, doesn't it help?"
 Even the most logical viewer is encouraged subconsciously to see Fjellhøy as someone who was after financial security – perhaps even blinded by it.

 It’s a sexist fallacy to assume that only women can fall victim to con artists.
+A 2012 study by Buchanan and Whitty estimated that there had been as many as 230,000 British victims of romance scams by mid 2011 and that they were fairly evenly split between men and women.
 "We do have an incredibly slanted view when it comes to romance scams and gender," explains Tim Holmes, a criminal justice lecturer at Bangor University.
 "It’s the same when it comes to older people and social media.
 There’s the idea that some people, like women and the elderly, are more naïve than others when it comes to romance scams.
 But the data that’s been collected around romance scams shows that this isn’t the case."

 Not all the viewers of The Tinder Swindler have little time or compassion for Leviev’s victims.
-After Fjellhøy, Sjoholm and Charlotte set up a GoFundMe to try and raise the money they were conned out of, fans were quick to donate, pledging over $68,000 in just three days.
-(To date, the fund has raised $220,000.)
+After Fjellhøy, Sjoholm and Charlotte set up a GoFundMe to try and raise the money they were conned out of, fans were quick to donate, pledging over £50,000 in just three days.
 Perversely, it is this human desire to want to do right by others that will enable con artists to rely on romance scams as a quick means to amass money for many years to come.

 "Everyone out searching for love and romance, even when it’s genuine, is going to run the risk at some point," Holmes says.
 "We’re all naïve when we enter relationships and the heightened emotional state prompts a physiological change in our bodies.
 I always believe in the view that any type of fraud is an abuse of a trust that everybody uses.
 We’re good people who hope to see that good in others, and so tend to take people on face value."